akimd/vcsn/README.txt

 .. _Boost: http://www.boost.org

-`Ccache`_ is not strictly needed, but we strongly suggest that you install it, as it will avoid repeated useless compilations.
+`Ccache`_ saves the user from repeated compilations.

 .. _Ccache: http://ccache.samba.org

-To load plugins, Vaucanson relies on libltdl, which is a component of the `GNU Libtool`_ project.
+To load plugins, Vcsn relies on libltdl, which is a component of the `GNU Libtool`_ project.
 Depending on your distribution/packaging system, you may have to install `libltdl-dev` (e.g., Debian) or `libtool` (Mac Ports).

 .. _`GNU Libtool` http://www.gnu.org/software/libtool/

-Vaucanson uses the Dot format to save automaton in a human readable file.
+Vcsn uses the Dot format to save automaton in a human readable file.
 You should install Graphviz_ to visualize these ``.gv`` files.

 .. _Graphviz: http://www.research.att.com/sw/tools/graphviz